 Several factors can contribute to insulin resistance, including:

-Researchers have identified at least 150 DNA variations linked to the risk of developing T2D — some increase your risk and others decrease it.
-Some of these variations may directly play a role in insulin resistance and insulin production.
-Others may increase your risk of T2D by increasing your tendency to have overweight or obesity.
+Researchers have identified at least 150 DNA variations linked to the risk of developing T2D.
+Some raise your risk, and others lower it.
+Some of these variations may directly play a role in insulin resistance and production.
+Others may increase your risk by increasing your tendency to have overweight or obesity.

-These genetic variations likely act together with health and lifestyle factors to influence your overall risk of T2D.
+These gene changes likely act together with other factors to influence your overall risk of T2D.

 You’re more likely to develop Type 2 diabetes if you:

-As T2D symptoms typically come on slowly, it’s important to see your primary care provider regularly if you’re at risk for the condition.
-This way, they can do screenings, like a basic metabolic panel (BMP), to check on your blood sugar levels.
+T2D symptoms typically come on slowly.
+So, it’s important to see your primary care provider regularly if you have risk factors.
+This way, they can do screenings to check on your blood sugar levels.
 It’s better to catch T2D earlier rather than later.

 Advertisement